Dining with a theme

 By Kristine McKenzie

 Las Vegas is a mecca for tourists, and one thing you're sure to find in a tourist town is themed restaurants.
-Vegas has them all -- from Star Trek to NASCAR -- there's something for everyone's taste.
+Vegas has them all -- from Harley Davidson to Planet Hollywood-- there's something for everyone's taste.
 So the next time you're in town and want to dine among the memorabilia, just consult our list of Vegas' most popular themed restaurants.

 High Tea at the Bellagio